kiranbakale/AMI-Readme/docs/environment_advanced_services.md

 - Geo
   - GitLab and Praefect should be separated to avoid replication of the latter.
   - Geo Tracking DB can be configured on the same Database instance as Praefect on the secondary site (recommended) or separated

+:information_source:&nbsp; In each case the databases given will need to be prepared for GitLab to use, such as the creation of users.
+The Toolkit will attempt to do this automatically for you by default.
+However, this may not be compatible with your specific database depending on your setup.
+Refer to the [Database Preparation](#database-preparation) section below for more info.

 This section starts with the non Geo combined databases route with guidance being given on the alternatives where appropriate.